 That’s the huge plus for carrying your beacon in your pants – it’s always right there, one zipper away, easy in, easy out.
 There’s no harness to mess with, no worrying about layering, and in the case of a real-life rescue, it’s the fastest location to access when the time is critical.
 The pants pocket also might keep your beacon further away from other electronics, like your phone or radio, depending on how you carry those.
 Just make sure to properly secure your beacon to your pants with cord or lanyard.

-In the end, the beacon is a tool and you need to be comfortable using it.
-Both locations have their issues and advantages, pick one you like and go with it.
+In the end, a beacon is a tool, and you need to be comfortable using it.
+Both locations have their issues and advantages, pick the one you like and go with it.
 I’ve met plenty of ski guides who will argue for either side.
 Backpacks have been known to come off in avalanches, sometimes taking jackets with them, so neither one of those is a recommended location for your beacon.

-With winter right around the corner, now is a good time to get out all your backcountry equipment, change batteries and make sure everything is in working order.
+With winter upon us, now is a good time to get out all your backcountry equipment, change batteries and make sure everything is in working order.